CSIRT-MU/edu-resources/README.md

 ## Do you want to contribute or share your comments?

-We highly appreciate new contributions, suggestions for improvement, or any other comments.
+We appreciate new contributions, suggestions for improvement, or any other comments.
-Please email [Valdemar Švábenský](https://github.com/valdemarsv) at *valdemar@mail.muni.cz*.
+If you wish to update the list, open a pull request and assign it to [Valdemar Švábenský](https://github.com/valdemarsv).

 ## Authors